+356-2033-01-78

 Investors and their family members receive Malta permanent residence cards within 6 months or more.
 The residency status granted is permanent and lifelong.

-Investors get the right to live in Malta but are not required to do so.
-They can enter the country under any circumstances, even if the borders are closed for tourists.
+Investors can enter Malta under any circumstances, even if the borders are closed for tourists.
 This can be especially beneficial in case of instabilities in the person’s country of origin or residence.

 Visa-free travel across the Schengen Area